Skip to main content

 Summary

-- A suspected gas explosion at an apartment complex in Dallas's Oak Cliff neighborhood has destroyed the building, killing at least three people and injuring several others on Thursday afternoon, officials said.
+• A gas explosion at an apartment complex in Dallas's Oak Cliff neighborhood damaged the building on Thursday afternoon, killing three people and injuring several others.

-- Fire officials said they initially responded to a gas leak call around 12:47 p.m. before the explosion occurred.
-The ensuing fire was upgraded to five alarms and is now contained, though crews remain on scene conducting searches.
+• Fire officials initially responded to a gas leak call around 12:47 p.m. before the explosion occurred.
+The ensuing fire was upgraded to five alarms and has since been contained.

-- Three fatalities have been confirmed—two women and one child of unknown gender.
-Three others were transported to local hospitals, one of whom is in critical but stable condition; the other two are expected to be released by the end of the night.
-Two additional people self-transported with minor, non-life-threatening injuries.
+• Three fatalities were confirmed — two women and one child of unknown gender.
+Three others were transported to local hospitals, one in critical but stable condition; the remaining two have since been released.
+Two additional people self-transported with minor injuries.

 Timeline